Labs64/laravel-boilerplate/.github/ISSUE_TEMPLATE/bring-me-a-feature.md

 ### Documentation links
 - _TBD_

-*Footnote:*
+**Footnote:**
-In the case of unique->tested->accepted feature we'll be happy to include your GitHub handle to the list of contributors on the main Laravel Boilerplate page (README.md) - https://github.com/Labs64/laravel-boilerplate#contributors-and-supporters
+In the case of unique->tested->accepted feature we'll be happy to include your GitHub handle to the list of contributors on the main Laravel Boilerplate page; see also [README.md / Contributors and Supporters](https://github.com/Labs64/laravel-boilerplate#contributors-and-supporters)